Loyola has hoops fans 'sitting on the edge of their chairs' - WDEF

 The 1963 team beat top-ranked Cincinnati in the championship game, but the team is better remembered for the “Game of Change” against Mississippi State earlier in the tournament.
 Loyola regularly started three or more black players, and Mississippi State played the game despite orders from Mississippi’s segregationist governor to boycott it.

-“I should have denied the catch,” Martin said of Loyola’s pass to Townes.
-“I just got lost and it was costly.”

-For Sister Jean and the gray-haired guys in the front row, the remarkable ride continues for at least one more game.
+For Sister Jean and the gray-haired guys in the front row on Thursday night, they’re hoping the dream doesn’t come to an end against the Wildcats.

 —